isc-projects/isc-dnssec-guide/doc/recipes.rst

                    HK4EBbbOpj...n5V6nvAkI= )
    ...

-And for good measure, let's take a look at the SOA record and its signature for this zone.
+For good measure, let's take a look at the SOA record and its signature for this zone.
 Notice the RRSIG is signed by the current ZSK, 17694.
 This will come in handy later when you want to verify whether the new ZSK is in effect: